Alan-Chen666/piglet/README.md

 ### Piglet Library

-piglet provides a variety of flexible search algorithms.
+Piglet provides a variety of flexible search algorithms.
 These algorithms are able to help you to build your application.

 #### Example